Philips CPAP Cancer Risk: How Recalled Philips CPAP Machines May Cause Cancer

-Following a Philips CPAP recall issued in June 2021, new information is still being learned about the long-term side effects associated with the sleep apnea machines.
-Unfortunately for former users, there is increasing evidence that foam particles released by the Philips CPAP devices may cause several different types of cancer.
+Following a Philips CPAP recall issued in June 2021, new information is still being learned about the long-term cancer risk associated with Philips CPAP machines.
+Unfortunately for former users, there is increasing evidence that foam particles released by the CPAP devices have exposed users to several different types of Philips CPAP cancer and lymphoma risks.

 Philips CPAP Cancer Risk Information on this Page